 I was just thinking about that movie War of the Worlds with Tom Cruise.
 That was an awesome flick wasn’t it?
 The opening scene shows him working on a crane at the loading dock.
 This scene was filmed in Wilmington, North Carolina.
 I know that because I visited there on vacation once and swam in the ocean.
 The current was strong and moving sideways along the beach.
 There were manna rays in the water.
 I have a photo with my wife under the dock pictured below.

 I love swimming.
 In fact, it was my policy on road trips of the past to stop at every available swimming hole along the way to jump in.
 By the way there is a really nasty murky one in Oklahoma on the way to Texas that made my swimsuit rot and my skin crawl.
 Not completely sure it wasn’t a sewage treatment pond.

 So what’s your view on aliens?
 Have you ever seen one?
 Been abducted and experimented upon?
 Do you think they might have ships hidden underground ready for deployment and hostile takeover?

 Yes, the typical response I get from most Christians is that aliens are demons.
 Of course I prefer the term extra-terrestrial and I would say the difference between an angel and a demon is determined by one question and one question alone.
 “Where does their loyalty lie?”

 As most of you know this universe and the seemingly infinite other universes are teaming with life.
-Most are inhabiting, for lack of a better word, other astral planes of existence.
+Most exist on, for lack of a better word, other astral planes.
 (Is there a more “Christian” word for astral planes?)
 God is super fun and creative isn’t he?

 So why don’t people like me?
 Or am I being deceived by a nefarious extra-terrestrial and in fact you all love me?